TheFairywarrior/google-certification-notes/big_data/big_query/notes_from_questions.md

     * Changing a columns data type.
     * Changing a columns Mode.
 (Except for when a *REQUIRED* columns are changing to *NULLABLE*)
     * Deleting a column.
+* Can only enable "pre-fetch" if the resource hitting the data has "owner" creds.